InfiRRiar/text-get-prac_1/README.md

 # Text generation

-I've completed week 3 SHAD tasks.
+I've completed week 3 YSDA tasks.
 It shows a few base ways to generate a new texts based on a huge corpus.

 ### NGram